TM312/mllrs.io/content/articles/b-card-group-responsive.md

 ```

-<small class="text-gray-600">The number of cards displayed per row can be adjusted by changing the column values per size in the <b-row> component.</small>
+<small class="text-gray-600">The number of cards displayed per row can be adjusted by changing the column values per size in the <code class="bg-gray-800 text-gray-100 rounded p-1">b-row</code> component.</small>

 That’s it already and I hope it has been helpful.